FrancisCrickInstitute/CALM/Cellpose/Run_Cellpose_From_FIJI_on_OnDemand.md

 ## Step 1: Set up Cellpose

-1. When your OnDemand Desktop session starts, right click and select `xterm` to open a terminal:
+1. When your GPU OnDemand Desktop session starts, right click and select `xterm` to open a terminal:

     ![image](https://github.com/FrancisCrickInstitute/CALM/assets/31737822/c541950a-7dab-4641-982e-b657eb4e530c)

 2. You need to set up a [conda](https://en.wikipedia.org/wiki/Conda_(package_manager)) environment, which will contain your Cellpose installation.
 To do this, you first need to load [Anaconda](https://en.wikipedia.org/wiki/Anaconda_(Python_distribution)).
-Tyoe the following in your terminal window and press `Enter`:
+Type the following in your terminal window and press `Enter`:

     ```shell
     ml Anaconda3